Skip to main content

 Specify object properties

-You can specify object properties as below.
+You can specify which object properties to return.

 jeopardy = client.collections.get("JeopardyQuestion")